 Shared experiences make the military spouse community a tight one.
 Additionally, it’s a small community and its’ members are as varied as the active duty community.
 According to the most recent Department of Defense (DoD) data, there are 641,639 spouses of active duty service members.
 Thirteen percent of those spouses also serve in the military making them dual-military families.
 Military Spouse Magazine reports nearly 15% of military spouses are male, a percentage which rises every year.

-Fast forward to today where mil-spouses work in many different professions.
-They are often encouraged by their Active Duty spouses to climb the career ladder.
-Additionally, a growing number of spouses become entrepreneurs and start businesses move with them.
+Fast forward to today where military spouses work in many different professions.
+More than half of military spouses have completed some college classes, and about a third have earned college degrees.
+They are often encouraged by their active duty spouses to climb the career ladder.
+Additionally, a growing number of spouses become entrepreneurs and start businesses that will move with them.
 And many spouses choose to stay at home to be a full-time Mom or Dad.

-Thirty-five years ago, President Ronald Reagan signed a proclamation designating the Friday before Mother’s Day as Military Spouse Appreciation Day.
-This year it falls on Friday, May 10.
+In 1984, President Ronald Reagan signed a proclamation designating the Friday before Mother’s Day as Military Spouse Appreciation Day.
+This year it falls on Friday, May 7.
 It is a day set aside to recognize “the profound importance of spouse commitment to the readiness and well-being of service members on active duty and the National Guard and Reserve, and to the security of our Nation.”

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!